opleary/PHP2650Project/index.md

 that these estimates are based on the average brier scores computed at different time points.
 We reduce
 <img src="https://render.githubusercontent.com/render/math?math=B"/> = 5
 for computation and run-time purposes.
+Using bootstrap cross-validation, we see an integrated brier score of 0.15 for the random survival forest and 0.12 for the conditional inference forest.
+We see that in the case of this employee turnover data, the conditional inference forest performs noticeably better than the random survival forest, especially as time increases.

     ##
     ## Integrated Brier score (crps):